JuliaGPU/oneAPI.jl/README.md

 You need to use Julia 1.6 or higher, and it is strongly advised to use [the official binaries](https://julialang.org/downloads/).
 For now, only Linux is supported.
+**If you're using Alchemist hardware, you need to use at least Linux 6.2.** For other hardware, any recent Linux distribution should work.

 Once you have installed Julia, proceed by entering the package manager REPL mode by pressing `]` and adding theoneAPI package: